Friday, August 7, 2020

 She turned towards me with a renewed endurance I had never been able to identify before and said-

-“A long time ago, I knew somebody like no one I’d never known, and I loved like I’d never loved.
+"A long time ago, I knew somebody like no one I’d never known, and I loved like I’d never loved.
 He showed me a way to see I had never understood, because our connection together was so different.
 I believed at the time we could overcome anything, and I was willing to go as far as I needed to prove that.
 But there are some things you cannot overcome.
-No matter how intensely you wish to.
+No matter how desperately you wish to.
 It changes you.
 It changed me.
 But it forced me also to overcome the unbearable.
 This loss was different.
 It was final.
 It was forever.
 I could not fix it.
 I could not make it better.
 And there was nothing to prepare me to deal with a loss that took part of myself with it.
 I lived with a void.
 I was too wounded and broken to see for a long time though, that it’s not until you have experienced greater pain, greater sorrow, greater grief, that you can also experience greater beauty, greater love, greater peace if you allow it.
 I have seen the deep pits of despair.
 I sat alone in them in the dark for a long time, but I also see the sunrises in the mountains and the sea shells on the beach, I hear the laughter of a child in a way most will not because I know darkness and beauty must shine brighter to overcome the darkness.
 I accept what happened and what I had to go through.
 I do not have to like it, but I do have to accept it.
 Despite the grief, I still choose to love knowing that one day that same obstacle will still be impossible to overcome and I will still be left alone again.
 So, I try to take these little moments that may have been unremarkable and see them differently, but I know now that all those unremarkable moments then are what I cling to the most today.
 I put them away neatly in that box, because they are precious to me though they still cause me pain even now.”

 Suddenly, I could see and put a name to the sad glimmer in her eyes that I had always attributed to just her physical characteristics.
 Today, it was all she carried with her.
 Everything else was packed away neatly in that box waiting for the next time she picked it up.
 No one else saw her for what her eyes truly told.
 I suppose, like myself, we focused on the smile, the bright colors, the laughter, the need to create beauty everywhere she went, but we didn’t understand.
 Not really.

 She reached towards me and laid her hand on my shoulder, then looked me in the eyes.
 “Only I can keep this box.
-If it leaves me and my home it will die and I will lose all its contents forever.
+If it leaves me and it will die and I will lose all its contents forever.
 I gladly keep it even knowing what will happen every time I pick it back up for this reason.”

 Feeling utterly helpless, I just stammered “It does not seem fair.”